On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Hardness on Happy Directed Temporal Graphs

-$(\Leftarrow)$ This direction is deferred to the appendix, where we show the following statements: (i)~each nontrivial \TC subgraph contains~$\alpha$ and~$\omega$, (ii)~if a \TC subgraph contains~$\alpha$ and~$\omega$, it also contains at least one vertex per color class, and (iii)~distinct vertices of~$V$ can only be part of the same \TC subgraph if they are adjacent in~$G$. \end{proof}
+For the $(\Leftarrow)$-direction, we show that (i)~each nontrivial \TC subgraph contains~$\alpha$ and~$\omega$, (ii)~any such \TC subgraph also contains at least one vertex per color class, and (iii)~distinct vertices of~$V$ can only be part of the same \TC subgraph if they are adjacent in~$G$.
+This then guarantees that a nontrivial \TC subgraph in~$\mg$ implies the existence of a multicolored clique in~$G$. \end{proof}